Luca-Mitchell/e-tee/README.md

+Website for a young enterprise business.
-This is a website for a Young Enterprise business which I created in order to learn HTML, CSS, JS.
+Used it to learn HTML, CSS, JS.
-It's a pretty pathetic attempt at producing a responsive layout but it works alright on desktop.
+It sometimes works.